 Concrete Washout Structure will be paid for per each enclosure installed in accordance with the details.
-If alternate details are approved then those details will also be paid for per each approved and installed device.
+If alternate details or commercially available devices are approved, then those devices will also be paid for per each approved and installed device.

 Temporary Silt Fence will be measured and paid for in accordance with Article 1605-5 of the Standard Specifications.